A Completely Biased Review of Twilight

 On the one hand, I agree.
 The books are not particularly well written, that much must be said.
 However, I like to give people the benefit of the doubt.
 I like to think that writers write for their audience; therefore, Meyer—writing for teenage girls—wrote her books appropriately.

 Please don’t mistake me: I don’t mean to say that teenage girls are stupid, or that teenagers en masse are only into terrible writing.
-I’m just saying that kids are busy, and reading isn’t high on the list of priorities when they could be out doing more awesome things, like cutting themselves, dressing whorishly and texting.
-The writing in Twilight is easy, quick and engaging, and you tear through the books easily.
+I’m just saying that kids are busy, and reading isn’t high on the list of priorities when they could be out doing more awesome things, like cutting themselves, or snapchatting or whatever.
+The writing in Twilight is easy, quick, and engaging, and you tear through the books easily.
 There is no real thought, no literary dynamism to any single sentence in the entire saga.

 Not to mention that a good part of the story is just unoriginal and uninspired.